forest-fire/firemodel/docs/using/dynamic-paths.md

 ### Adding a Record

-In the case you want to add a new Record you actually don't need to make any changes just so long as you include values for the properties which make up the composite key :
+In the case you want to add a new record you actually don't need to make any changes so long as you include values for all the properties which make up the composite key:

 ```typescript
 const product = Record.add(Product, { id: "prod-id", state: "CT", ... } );
 ```

 ### Updating a Record

-The signature is unchanged but the `id` is instead the **Composite Key**.

 ```typescript
 const product = Record.update(Product, { id: "prod-id", state: "CT"}, { ... } );